matrix-org/sygnal/README.rst

   unencrypted private key.

 gcm:
-  This sens messages via Google Cloud Messaging (GCM) and hence can be used to deliver notifications to Android apps.
+  This sends messages via Google Cloud Messaging (GCM) and hence can be used to deliver notifications to Android apps.
 It expects the 'apiKey' parameter to contain the secret GCM key.